anx22/TheLatentTimes/README.md

 ## What Is This?

 The Latent Times is an **AI-native magazine engine** — not a feed aggregator, not a chatbot, not a blog platform.
-It is a **living agentic newsroom**: a fully autonomous editorial operation where specialized AI agents ingest signals from 23 sources, debate story angles across multiple rounds, generate layouts from 18+ templates, and produce a publication-grade magazine — in real-time, with full provenance, and with a human director in the loop before anything reaches the world.
+It is a **living agentic newsroom**: a fully autonomous editorial operation where specialized AI reporters ingest signals from a wide range of sources, debate story angles across multiple rounds, generate layouts from templates, and produce a publication-grade magazine — in real-time, without sleep, with full provenance, and with humans in the loop before anything reaches the world.

 It exists to answer one question: **Can autonomous agents publish at the highest level in a real niche?**